FlowzzzZ/benchmark/README.md

 Before you start benchmark, you must config two files.
 One file is in the /benchmark/BOOT-INF/classes/application-longyuan.properties, the other is in the /benchmark/BOOT-INF/classes/com/test/config, if you have any config error, check out these two files.

+Besides，the table in each database you need to create before if it necessary.
+You can refer the ch.csv to format your table.

 Start benchmark

 java -jar  benchmark.jar

 enter localhost:8089/benchmark/index